toptensoftware/mk.js/readme.md

 A rule can be conditionally included by specifying a `condition` property.

-For example, picks one rule depending on the output file type
+This example picks one rule depending on the output file type

 ```js